 - trees in gardens of council tenants

 - trees in cemeteries and churchyards (with some exemptions)

 We are not responsible for:

-- Private gardens – please contact the property owner
+- private gardens - contact the property owner

-- Trees on trunk roads (please contact Transport Scotland)
+- trees on trunk roads (contact Transport Scotland)

-- Trees on land directly managed by Housing Associations (please contact the appropriate association)
+- trees on land directly managed by Housing Associations (contact the appropriate association)

 - Tree Preservation Orders - read about Tree Preservation Orders

 To report an emergency in relation to a tree, like a dangerous or damaged tree or a branch overhanging a road or footpath: call us on 01875 824 305 or email firstname.lastname@example.org

 For advice on trees managed by East Lothian Council - contact our Tree Officer: email@example.com